slack

 A profile without a picture is like a person without a face.
 It’s hard to build a connection with others.
 It’s important to make sure that the picture you’re using is professional and properly represents your role in the workspace.
 Keep it simple and sincere, no need for Snapchat filters or beach selfies.

-See also 6 Best Video Editing Software
+See also The Best Video Editing Software for Windows in 2024

 Customizing Your Slack Theme